 Let’s assume that you have those steady or relatively consistent accomplishments.
 The next question is how you should include the dean’s list on your resume.
 Here are some tips to help you properly format that information:

-- Be careful to include the dean’s list in a section of the resume that won’t detract from your narrative.
+Be careful adding the dean’s list in a section of the resume that won’t detract from your narrative.

 Example of how to include the dean’s list on your resume

-To better understand the right way to include the dean’s list information on your resume, we have included an example.
-You can use it as a guide to formatting your own resume to include making the dean’s list.
+To better understand the right way of putting the dean’s list information on your resume, we have included an example.
+You can use it as a guide to formatting your own resume to include making the dean's list.

 Acme University, Anytown, Anywhere